 I recommend you contact the grandparents before giving this gift to make sure it’s something the twin parents would enjoy.
 Some mothers exclusively breastfeed and some twins come home with special medical equipment that requires training, so having a night nanny might be more trouble than it’s worth.

 Good eats.
-A hand-delivered frozen casserole, a gift card to Boston Market or Panera, or a gift card to a local restaurant that does take-out for nights when they just can’t deal with cooking (if you have GrubHub or Delivery.com in your area, check that out!)
-Hot meals are in demand for new parents of twins.
+A hand-delivered frozen casserole, a gift card to Boston Market or Panera, or a gift card to a local restaurant that does take-out for nights when they just can’t deal with cooking (GrubHub or Delivery.com are great, too) Hot meals are in demand for new parents of twins.
 This may seem like a strange gift but BELIEVE ME, it is worth GOLD to a new twin mom.
 A big casserole means not having to worry about preparing food for several meals in a row!

 A nice touch is to bring the hot meal to their house, ready to go, and let the parents sit alone in the dining room or kitchen to enjoy their meal while you watch their kids.
-Even 30-60 minutes of a nice quiet meal can completely refresh them!
+Even 30-60 minutes of a nice quiet meal can completely refresh them.
+Then bring the dishes to the kitchen and wash them!

 Want to really go all out?
 Coordinate her friends and family in secret to commit to a Meal Train.
 This free online service will allow her contacts to sign up for a date and time to bring a hot meal (or have it delivered) and she doesn’t have to do a thing!
 You can fill out the Meal Train page with tips on local delivery places, the family’s favorite foods, and suggest specific dates and times for people to choose from.
 Present this to her in a nice card with details on the website so she can check it out and see when her meals will arrive!
 This is a really thoughtful gift and will probably leave your twin mom in tears… of joy!